DhavalBaldhaa/AndroidFilePicker/README.md

 # Usage

-1. Add the JitPack repository to your project level build file
+1. Add the JitPack repository to your project-level build file

  ```groovy
     allprojects {